Modernly designed attic bathroom in Farley

 Create more living space – grow the worth of your home by having an attic conversion

 It’s a predicament many house owners deal with at some time.
-A home that once offered ample room for your growing family suddenly appears frustratingly small-scale.
+A house that once offered ample room for your growing family suddenly appears frustratingly small-scale.
 Naturally, you ask yourself whether the time is right to sell up and move somewhere bigger.

 Despite how desperate you are for extra space, weighing up the costs of a house move can be off-putting.
 Stamp duty, legal costs, surveys and more might total up to a few thousand pounds, and it’s money you will not get back.
-There are other considerations too, not least your emotional attachment to your house and the possibility of children switching schools.
+There are other considerations too, not least your emotional attachment to your house and the possibility of children changing schools.

-So what is the very best method to extend your home – on a budget – without the turmoil of moving, and enhance your home’s worth?
+So what is the very best method to extend your home – on a budget – without the turmoil of moving, and enhance your house’s value?
 A home extension is the common response.
 This offers flexibility of design, enabling you to include the desired amount of extra space to your home.
 But for many house owners a home extension will not be practical for factors of time and expense.

 Instead, you might look upwards for inspiration, towards your unused attic space.
-Your loft might be suitable for conversion depending on numerous elements.
+Your loft might be appropriate for conversion depending on numerous elements.
 These include roofing structure and height and the practicalities of putting in a staircase.
 A loft conversion boasts many benefits over an extension.
 It is less likely to require planning consent and will not decrease garden size.
 For the most part, it can be completed in a shorter time frame and might cost less too.
-And yes, it may add a tidy sum to the worth of your home.
+And yes, it may add a tidy sum to the value of your home.

 Is my house in Farley, Derbyshire suitable for a loft conversion?